tagion/alpha-one/README.md

 cd ../w1
 tagionwallet --pay ../w2/invoice.hibon -x [your pin-code] -u 3.249.14.175 --send

-# Check balance in 10 seconds
+# Check your balance in 10 seconds
 tagionwallet --update --amount -u 3.249.14.175

 # Once the balance is updated, you can make sure it is also